Simpler is Faster: Practical Distance Reporting by Sorting Along a Space-Filling Curve: Abstract

 \section{Abstract}

 Range reporting is a classical problem in computational geometry.
 A (rectangular) reporting data structure stores a point set~$P$ of~$n$ points, such that, given a (rectangular) query region~$\Delta$, it returns all points in~$P \cap \Delta$.
-A variety of data structures support such queries with differing asymptotic guarantees: \begin{itemize}[noitemsep] \item $k$-d trees: $O(\sqrt{n} + |P \cap \Delta|)$ expected time, \item range trees: $O(\log^2 n + |P \cap \Delta|)$ worst-case time, \item $R$-trees: $O(\log n + |P \cap \Delta|)$ expected time. \end{itemize} Quadtrees support approximate range queries in expected logarithmic time under mild input assumptions.
+A variety of data structures support such queries: \begin{itemize}[noitemsep] \item $k$-d trees support queries in $O(\sqrt{n} + |P \cap \Delta|)$ expected time, \item range trees support queries in $O(\log^2 n + |P \cap \Delta|)$ worst-case time, \item $R$-trees support queries in $O(\log n + |P \cap \Delta|)$ expected time. \end{itemize}

 A common variant of range queries are \emph{distance reporting queries}, where the input is a query point~$q$ and a radius~$\delta$, and the goal is to report all points in~$P$ within distance~$\delta$ of~$q$.
-Such queries frequently arise as subroutines in geometric data structure construction and in Fréchet distance computations.
-Modern implementations typically reduce distance queries to rectangular range queries using the data structures listed above.
+Such queries frequently arise as subroutines in geometric data structures.
+Practical implementations typically answer distance queries through rectangular range queries using the data structures listed above.

-We revisit a simple and practical heuristic for distance reporting, originally proposed by Asano, Ranjan, Roos, and Welzl (TCS '97).
-The approach is straightforward: sort the input point set~$P$ along a space-filling curve.
+This paper revisits a simple and practical heuristic for distance reporting, originally proposed by Asano, Ranjan, Roos, and Welzl (TCS '97): sort the input point set~$P$ along a space-filling curve.
 Queries then reduce to scanning at most four contiguous ranges along the sorted curve.

-We show extensive experimental evaluation of modern distance and range reporting data structures.
-In a static scenario, we show that this simple technique is competitive with all but the most highly optimised range reporting data structures.
-Notably, these involved structures use space-filling curves themselves to speed up computation.
-In a dynamic setting, our simpler method even becomes the preferred technique.

-This leads to a perhaps unexpected insight: while modern data structures invest heavily in leveraging space-filling curves for optimising their layout and traversal, it is the curve itself, rather than the surrounding machinery, that delivers much of the performance.